MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 Only after the red line business logic and frequently changing transformations take place.

-This layered approach keeps the core stable, easy while allowing for more frequent change.
+This layered approach keeps the core stable and easy while allowing for more frequent change.
 We can make the changes most of the time without touching anything behind the red line.
 The only exception being big Type2 changes.

 **Avoid storage tables completely**